Why businesses lose trust when they can’t deliver on what they promise

 They invest in branding.
 They build a polished website.
 They refine their messaging.
 From the outside, everything looks credible and considered.

-But internally, it’s a different story.
+But internally, it tells a different story.

-And over time, that gap starts to show.
+And over time, that gap becomes visible.

 Your brand sets expectations.